apache/camel-website/README.md

 Other components are in the obvious repository.

 - To link to another page in the same component/version/module use the absolute path from "pages": xref:path/to/page.adoc[].
-  For instance, a link from one camel component to another would be xref:activemq-component.adoc[].
+  For instance, a link from one camel component to another would be xref:jms-component.adoc[].
-  A link from any camel-quarkus page to a camel-quarkus extension would be xref:reference/extensions/activemq.adoc[].
+  A link from any camel-quarkus page to a camel-quarkus extension would be xref:reference/extensions/jms.adoc[].
 - To link to a page in another module in the same component/version use the module name and absolute path from "pages": xref:module:path/to/page.adoc[].
 For instance, a link from a dataformat to a language would be xref:languages:jsonpath-language.adoc[].
   A link from a dataformat to an eip would be xref:eips:aggregate-eip.adoc[].